About me

 Oct 23, 2012

-autumn wedding in NC
+Autumn Wedding in NC

 finally I attended a real American wedding ! another thing checked from my bucket list, and yes, it was very much like the ones in movies :)